The Excel workbook is included with our video training.

 Here we have a task list that contains a number of columns - priority, task, owner, and due date.

-If we want to highlight all tasks that that are assigned to Bob, we could use the Conditional formatting rule "Text that contains" and then enter "Bob" for the text to match.
+If we want to highlight all tasks that are assigned to Bob, we could use the Conditional formatting rule "Text that contains" and then enter "Bob" for the text to match.
 However this rule only highlights individual cells, and it also catches any cells that just mention Bob.

 To highlight rows in the table that contain tasks assigned to Bob, we need to take a different approach.